rethinkdb/rethinkdb/scripts/migration/README.md

 ### Steps For Migrating Your Cluster

-1. Run `import_export.rb --export --host HOST --port PORT`, where HOST:PORT is the address of a machine in your cluster.
+1. Run `import_export.rb --export --host HOST --port PORT`, where HOST:PORT connects to a machine in your cluster.
 This will write everything in your cluster to disk, so make sure you have enough space.

 2. Upgrade RethinkDB on all your servers, then move or delete all your